Spectroscopy and femtoscopic correlation function of the $B\bar{D}$, $B=(N, \Delta)$ system in quark delocalization color screening model: Introduction

 Now the pentaquarks composed of $uudu\bar{s}$ extends to the heavy quark sector, there have been, not only analogous discussions, but also new approaches which are not accessible in light flavor sectors.
 There, an interesting observation is made that there is a sufficiently strong attraction between a $\bar{D}(\bar{D}^{*})$ meson and a nucleon N. As a matter of fact, many theoretical studies have been devoted to the $N\bar{D}$ system.
 Since the hadron nucleon interaction is the basic quantity for the hadronic molecules and for exotic nuclei, the interaction of $N\bar{D}$ system is investigated, which is subtle~\cite{Yasui:2009bz,Yamaguchi:2011xb,Gamermann:2010zz,Haidenbauer:2007jq,Carames:2012bd,Hosaka:2016ypm}.
 Bound states of nucleon and an open heavy meson are discussed with respect to the heavy quark symmetry~\cite{Yasui:2009bz}, and the results that indicated the $N\bar{D}$ with $IJ^{P}=0\frac{1}{2}^-$ is a bound state.
 In Ref.~\cite{Yamaguchi:2011xb}, the bound state found previously in the $I(J^{P})=0(\frac{1}{2}^-)$ channel survives when short range interaction is included and a resonance state with $I(J^{P})=0(\frac{3}{2}^-)$ as a Feshbach resonance predominated by a heavy vector meson and a nucleon($N\bar{D}^{\ast}$).
 In heavy quark symmetry its result implied that the coupling to $N\bar{D}^{\ast}$ channel bring to attraction to the $N\bar{D}$ interaction and generates an $S-$wave $N\bar{D}$ bound state with binding energy about 1 MeV~\cite{Gamermann:2010zz}.
 However, some models suggested no significant attraction in the $N\bar{D}$ interaction~\cite{Haidenbauer:2007jq,Carames:2012bd}.
 Hence, it is worthwhile to make a systematical study of the $N\bar{D}$ system by using different methods, which will deepen our understanding of possible pentaquarks.

-In the heavy flavor sector one has to admit that there is a complete lack of experimental information at low energies.
-Therefore the conclusions extracted from generalizations of models that have been successful for some pentaquarks may be helpful.
-In this paper, the quark delocalization color screening model is used, in which the predicated the $P_{c}$ states were consistent with the reported $P_{c}$ states by the LHCb collaboration~\cite{LHCb:2019kea}.
-So within the quark delocalization color screening model formalism, we systematically study herein the possibility of having either bound or resonance states in the pentaquarks sector with only one heavy antiquark, $qqqq\bar{Q}$ with quantum numbers $J^{P}=\frac{1}{2}^{-}$, $J^{P}=\frac{3}{2}^{-}$, and $J^{P}=\frac{5}{2}^{-}$, and in the I=0, 1 and 2 isospin sectors.
-This five-body bound state problem is solved by means of the resonating group method (RGM).
+Given the limited experimental data in the heavy flavor sector , theoretical insights from proven models are crucial, especially to interpret recent proton-charm femtoscopy measurements by ALICE collaboration~\cite{ALICE:2022enj}.
+In this work, we utilize the quark delocalization color screening model (QDCSM)—consistent with the LHCb $P_{c}$ states~\cite{LHCb:2019kea}—to study $qqqq\bar{c}$ pentaquarks with quantum numbers $J^{P}=\frac{1}{2}^{-}$, $J^{P}=\frac{3}{2}^{-}$, and $J^{P}=\frac{5}{2}^{-}$, and in the I=0, 1 and 2 isospin sectors via the resonating group method (RGM).
+Furthermore, we extend our investigation beyond spectroscopy to scattering observables.
+By extracting the scattering length and effective range from the RGM phase shifts, we construct equivalent potentials to calculate femtoscopic correlation functions.
+Unlike previous studies that were limited to spectroscopy or phase shifts analysis.
+This comprehensive framework allows us to translate microscopic bound state predictions into specific correlation signals, providing a direct reference for the ongoing proton-charm femtoscopy measurements.

 The plan of this paper is the following.
 In the next section the QDCSM are briefly presented.
-By using the QDCSM, the results of the effective potential, the bound state calculation, and the scattering phase shifts of the open channel are presented and discuss in detail in Sec.~\ref{dis}.
+Section~\ref{dis} discusses the results of the effective potential, the bound state calculation, and the scattering phase shifts.
+In addition, the low-energy scattering parameters and the femtoscopic correlation functions are calculated and analyzed in detail.
 Section.~\ref{sum} is devoted to the summary and concluding remarks of this study.